GenesisAria/AvatarDevKit/README.md

 General features:

 **Alpha to coverage** – a very nice system for optimized transparency, which can dither the alpha channel in opaque materials in a way that can be anti-aliased to being less noticeable.
-Now works the same on nVidia.
+[Now works the same on nVidia, credit to lukis.](https://github.com/lukis101/VRCUnityStuffs/blob/master/Shaders/DJL/A2C-Custom.shader)

 **Shading** – uses a basic ramp created from the dot product of light direction (biased) and normals, with plenty of configurability.
 Includes mask for lighting.
 It also has a separate soft shading system which uses light and view directions to add definition.